About the webmaster

 Though I’ve always been interested in one thing or another — prairies, swamps, slime molds, that sort of thing — but I first started with butterflies with my son David.
 First we collected but soon began just taking photographs.

 Our family moved to Wautoma, in central Wisconsin, in 1985.
 I was excited to be in one of the sand counties, having of course read Leopold’s Sand County Almanac.
-I’ve since explored every nook and cranny of the county and the surrounding area and become involved in the North American Butterfly Association.
-I’m currently the moderator for the naba.org sighting pages.
+I’ve since explored every nook and cranny of the county and the surrounding area, and become involved in the North American Butterfly Association.
+I’m currently the moderator for the naba.org national sighting pages.

-Dragonflies, damselflies and tigers, oh my!
+Dragons, damsels and tigers, oh my!